Knowledge of Emotion: Expression and Social Cognition

 The purpose of the project was to combine these in a unified investigation of expression-based knowledge of others’ emotions.
 The project brought together researchers in a number of fields (social cognition, the emotions, expression) and across disciplines (philosophy, psychology, law).

-KofE was a project of the Manchester Mind Group.
+KofE was a project of the Mind & Language Research Group.